vanesterik/mads-telemarketing-assigment/reports/20250629-kve-presentation.md

 ---

-## Dear stakeholders,
-we would like to present the findings of our research.
+## Dear stakeholders - We are very excited to have you here today as we would like to present the findings of our research.

 ---

+# Problem Space

+- Telemarketing division operating at a loss
+- Increase the conversion rate of telemarketing calls
+- Predictive modelling to select prospects
+- Maximize profit from telemarketing calls

+---

+# Solution Space

+- Historical data
+- Binary classification task
+- Telemarketing prospect selection procedure

+---

-Introducing the **Maximum Profit** metric to evaluate the performance of models, as well as the profitability of the telemarketing division.
+Introducing the **Maximum Profit** metric to evaluate the performance of predictive models as well as the profitability of the telemarketing division.

 ---